 Adhesive bonding refers to attaching a restoration to a tooth using an etchant, a bonding agent, an adhesive and a high intensity curing light.
 This method is typically used for esthetic and metal-free crowns, porcelain veneers, bridges, inlays/onlays and fillings.

-Whether your treatment plan calls for direct composite restorations or adhesively bonded restorations, our dentist at Minty Smile Dental will start the process by using a rubber dam to isolate the teeth, to prevent interference from moisture.
+Whether your treatment plan calls for direct composite restorations or adhesively bonded restorations, our dentist at Minty Smiles Dental will start the process by using a rubber dam to isolate the teeth, to prevent interference from moisture.
 Depending on the extent of the treatment, anesthetic injections may be required.
-Minty Smile Dental patient coordinators will go over all options with you.
+Minty Smiles Dental patient coordinators will go over all options with you.

 Our dentist would then apply a gentle phosphoric acid solution to the surface of the natural tooth, which won’t hurt.
 Similar to how roughing up a surface with sandpaper can help paint adhere to it better, acid etching of the tooth surface strengthens the bond of the composite and the adhesive.
 After 15 seconds the phosphoric acid is removed, and a liquid bonding agent is applied.